Updated:

 had traded for one of the very first low pressure fuel injected engines

-invented in the early 1900's.
-After spending some time studying the
+first invented in the early 1900's.
+After my father spent some time studying the

 engine and figuring out how the fuel system operated the engine was then